 A complete description of the program and degree requirements can be found in the Dept of Physics Catalog.
 Other important features of our undergraduate program include undergraduate research, a strong support system for academic help and advising, an active community of social events and clubs, and resources to help you take the next step to industry or graduate school after completing the program.

-Our friendly and dedicated Assistant Head of Undergraduate Affairs is always available to answer your questions, deal with your concerns, and offer advice when needed.
-Help with enrollment, benefits, and other red tape is available from our Student Program Coordinator.
+Our friendly and dedicated Director of Undergraduate Affairs is always available to answer your questions, deal with your concerns, and offer advice when needed.
+Help with enrollment, benefits, and other red tape is available from our Student Programs Coordinator.